flocked/Anima/README.md

 }
 ```

-Or you provide a **velocity** value.
-The property will increase or decrease depending on the velocity value and will slow to a stop.
+Or you provide **velocity** values.
+The properties will increase or decrease depending on the velocity values and will slow to a stop.
 This essentially provides the same "decaying" that `UIScrollView` does when you drag and let go.
 The animation is seeded with velocity, and that velocity decays over time.

 ```swift
 Anima.animate(withDecay: .velocity) {